lockss/lockss-rtd-portal/docs/migration/decommissioning1.rst

 The last task is to decommission your LOCKSS 1.x instance.

-If you are doing a :ref:`New-Host Migration`, simply decommission the LOCKSS 1.x storage and host.
+|NEWHOSTONLY| If you are doing a :ref:`New-Host Migration`, simply decommission the LOCKSS 1.x storage and host.

-In the case of a :ref:`Same-Host Migration`, follow these cleanup steps:
+|SAMEHOSTONLY| In the case of a :ref:`Same-Host Migration`, follow these cleanup steps:

 1. Uninstall the LOCKSS 1.x software package and the LOCKSS Yum repository, with the following steps: